India International Centre: Overview

-The centre has remained self-reliant for nearly six decades.
+The centre has remained self-reliant for nearly six decades, although it receives funding for specific projects from government agencies including the Indian Renewable Energy Development Agency.

 History

 The centre's foundation stone was laid in 1960 by Japanese Prince Akihito, who had come to India for his honeymoon; it was inaugurated in 1962 by S. Radhakrishnan, the 2nd President of India.
 The founding President of the IIC was C.D.
 Deshmukh, Cabinet Minister and former Governor of the Reserve Bank of India.
 The centre's annex was inaugurated in 1996 by Karan Singh, the president of IIC.

 The centre has been known for hosting lectures and discourses by renowned international personalities which have included the Dalai Lama, UN Secretary General Kofi Annan, Archbishop Desmond Tutu, Rev Jesse Jackson, Noam Chomsky, Salman Rushdie, US Secretary of State Mike Pompeo, former Hong Kong governor Christopher Patten, Lee Kuan Yew of Singapore and many other eminent persons.

 The centre's Gandhi-King Plaza, named after Mahatma Gandhi and Martin Luther King Jr., was inaugurated on 21 January 1970 by Prime Minister Indira Gandhi.

 Former chief minister of Bihar, and then minister of railways Lalu Yadav was not admitted as a member in 2006, following which Karan Singh resigned as a Life Trustee, in reaction to the refusal by the admissions committee.

 In March 2019, the President of India, Ram Nath Kovind, who has been conferred honorary membership, visited the IIC on the invitation of the IIC President N.N.
 Vohra, former governor of Jammu and Kashmir, to be introduced to the members of the centre's board of trustees.